ArthurFJ/Programming/Languages/Python/README.md

 ---

+### Quick tutorials: install Python, VS Code, or use Google Colab

+- Use Google Colab (no-install, interactive notebooks):
+  1. Go to https://colab.research.google.com/ and sign in with a Google account.
+  2. Click **New notebook** or drag-and-drop `.ipynb` files to open them.
+  3. Run cells with Shift+Enter.
+  4. Save to Drive (`File > Save a copy in Drive`) or download as `.ipynb` / `.py`.

+- Install Python (Windows):
+  1. Download the installer from https://www.python.org/downloads/ (choose the latest stable 3.x).
+  2. Run the installer and check **Add Python to PATH** before clicking **Install Now**.
+  3. Verify in PowerShell or Terminal: `python --version` and `pip --version`.

+- Install Visual Studio Code:
+  1. Download and install from https://code.visualstudio.com/.
+  2. Open and install the **Python** extension (ms-python.python) and **Jupyter** extension from the Extensions view (a little square of squares icon).
+  3. Open this folder with `File > Open Folder`.
+  4. Open `.ipynb` files directly to run notebook cells interactively.

 ## How to use these notes

 - Open `.ipynb` files with Jupyter or VS Code's Notebook support to run examples interactively.